-5.1 Causes: The Urban Bias and the Pattern of Spatial Reallocation secular force towards spatial reallocation.
+5.1 Causes: The Urban Bias and the Pattern of Spatial Reallocation

+In Section 4.2 we showed that the mechanism of the urban bias has empirical content: the process of structural change did reduce relative wages in agriculturally specialized labor markets and hence was a secular force towards spatial reallocation.
 However, we also showed that agricultural employment shares and future earnings were only imperfectly correlated.
 This tends to weaken the link between population outflows and agricultural specialization as migrants might move towards agricultural localities in their search for higher wages.
 This suggests the presence of important offsetting factors counteracting the urban bias of the structural transformation.